-On June 24, 2022, VTransco filed two Shared Structure Participation Agreements ("ShPA") between VTransco and GMP - the first ShPA relates to the Duxbury 115 kV transmission line (the "Duxbury ShPA"); the second ShPA relates to the Bennington 115 kV transmission line ("Bennington ShPA").
-The ShPAs calculate and allocate costs not recovered though the Tariff.
-The Duxbury ShPA provides for Shared Use Rent;77 the Bennington ShPA does not.
-VTransco requested an effective date of January 1, 2022 for both ShPAs.
-Comments on this filing were due on or before July 15, 2022; none were filed.
-This matter is pending before the FERC.
+On August 22, 2022, the FERC accepted two Shared Structure Participation Agreements ("ShPA") between VTransco and GMP87 - the first ShPA relating to the Duxbury 115 kV transmission line (the "Duxbury ShPA"); the second, to the Bennington 115 kV transmission line ("Bennington ShPA").
+As previously reported, the ShPAs calculate and allocate costs not recovered though the Tariff.
+The Duxbury ShPA provides for Shared Use Rent;88 the Bennington ShPA does not.
+The ShPAs were accepted effective as of January 1, 2022, as requested.
+Unless the August 22 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).